PikalaxALT/firered-speedchoice/README.md

 - Removed inaccessible encounter slots on Route 21 South
 - Add encounter slots to penultimate floor of Mt Ember Ruby Path

+### 1.0.0rc2
+- Fix bug with Card Key unconditionally not working

 ## See also

 Other disassembly and/or decompilation projects: